 Over recent decades, CNC lathes have steadily replaced their manual counterparts in machine shops (although manual lathes are still used in some scenarios).
 Like manual lathes, workpieces are held in place using specialised clamps known as Chucks, these are mounted on spindles which are used to spin the workpiece rapidly.
 However, unlike manual lathes, the cutting tools on CNC lathes are mounted on moveable turrets which can be programmed to move along or across the workpiece automatically in order to generate the desired shapes.
 For further information on the history of lathes, see our previous post: A Brief History of Lathes

 Using lathes in a variety of ways, Bronte can create components with numerous features as per customer requirements.
-Some of these techniques are listed below:
+Examples of these techniques can be seen below:

 Potentially the most common of all operations completed using a lathe, turning involves moving a single point cutting tool along the rotating axis of the workpiece to remove material from its diameter.
 Due to how the cutting tool is applied to the workpiece, turning generates products that are cylindrical in nature.

-Using the moveable turret, different types of turning can be applied to a workpiece.
+Using the moveable turret, different types of turning can be applied to the workpiece.
 Examples include: